 We can also look at average debtor days of your specific trade business compared to industry averages, and discuss ways of managing cash flow during difficult periods.

-Click here to listen to Tradies Tax client Jason Levinson; owner of Levinson Developments Pty Ltd, speak about how Tradies Tax have helped and supported him with the financial side of his business, allowing Jason to focus on what he does best – building and working on site.
+Listen below to Tradies Tax client Jason Levinson; owner of Levinson Developments Pty Ltd, speak about how Tradies Tax have helped and supported him with the financial side of his business, allowing Jason to focus on what he does best – building and working on site.

 This blog was originally published by BOMA, but has had edits made by Tradies Tax for the benefit of our readers.